ABOUT USWe are Marie and Diane, two fans of natural textiles, woven products and

 Ave grew up in the community of "women of the word of water" in Guerrero, Mexico.
 She continues to in this community and supports local women in economic self-sufficiency and emancipation.

-She sells local women's products in Mexico City at a fair price that matches the real work of several weeks of these hand-woven products.
-It prevents city buyers from coming to the village, who use the socially weak situation of local women and buy goods from weavers at an inferior price in need.
+She sells their products in Mexico City at a fair price that matches the real work of several weeks and months of these hand-woven products.
+It prevents the buyers from the city from coming to the village and buying the goods for inferior price, using the socially weak situation of local women in need.

 Ave and her husband continue to promote local emancipation through radio broadcasting, which informs locals of what's happening outside their valley.